Assam: Body found in Brahmaputra in Guwahati

-Guwahati: Guwahati police on Sunday found a dead body of a man from the Marwari community in the Brahmaputra at Sukreswar Ghat near Fancy Bazar, which triggers concerns in the area.
+Guwahati: Guwahati police on Sunday recovered a body of a man from the Marwari community in the Brahmaputra at Sukreswar Ghat of the city, which triggers concerns in the area.

-Sources said that the authority recovered the body at Sukreswar Ghat and identified it as Kamal Jain, a resident of Jail Road, Fancy Bazar.
+Sources said that the police recovered the body at Sukreswar Ghat and identified it as Kamal Jain, a resident of Jail Road, Fancy Bazar.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Report from the police states that according to preliminary investigation it could be a case of suicide.
+Police said that, according to preliminary investigation, it could be a case of suicide.
 Police have sent the body to Gauhati Medical College Hospital (GMCH) for post-mortem.

-Fancy Bazar police have initiated further investigation, reports stated.
+Fancy Bazar police have initiated further investigation into it, reports stated.

 Natobaly, Police also found a young woman’s body under mysterious circumstances in Dighalipukhuri, on Saturday.